Govt lifts export ban on onion | Business

 Govt lifts export ban on onion

-The government on Monday lifted the export ban on all varieties of onions with effect from January 1 next year.
-In September, the government had prohibited the exports due to spurt in prices.
+The government on Monday lifted the export ban on all varieties of onions with effect from January 1 next year due to decline in prices of the kitchen staple.
+In September, the government had prohibited onion exports because of the spurt in prices and to increase availability in the domestic market.

 ''The export of all varieties of onions...has been made free with effect from January 1, 2021,'' the Directorate General of Foreign Trade said in a notification.
 The DGFT, an arm of the commerce ministry, deals with exports and imports-related issues.